Azure-Samples/node_express_app/README.md

 With **GitHub Actions** you can build end-to-end continuous integration (CI) and continuous deployment (CD) capabilities directly in your repository.

-### What’s covered in this lab
-In this lab, you will:

-1. How to set up a workflow with GitHub Actions

-1. Create a workflow with GitHub Actions to add CI/CD to your Node.Js web app

 ### Prerequisites

 1. You will need a **GitHub** account.
 If you do not have one, you can sign up for free [here](https://github.com/join)